dunglqcontact/HanaShop/readme.md

  HCMC Campus

 ## You will find in this repo:
-* An online social network app which uses Servlet as Controller and follows MVC model 2
+* An e-commerce app which uses Servlet as Controller and follows MVC model 2
 * Using CSS to style website
 * A SQL script for making database